 Just as important to the burden on credit unions is the potential burden to consumers.
 Indeed, one reason LSCU supports the change is that it may benefit consumers at some institutions.
-The GAO report indicated that few consumers exceeded the transaction limit.5 Similarly, few consumers complaints about financial institutions are related to Reg D, indeed only .5% of deposit related complaints involved Reg D.6 However, one of our credit unions explained their members did have issues with the six transfer limit.
-Reg D transaction limits triggered calls from confused members when they had reached their maximum allowable transactions.
-These members were confused because they had funds in their share account and didn't understand why they couldn't transfer funds to their transaction account to avoid overdraft fees.
-Some may have thought the credit union was charging overdraft fees in a predatory manner while in fact it was because of Reg D's restrictions.
-The members only options were to go to an ATM or a branch location, both options causing inconveniences, one in fees, the other in time.
+The GAO report indicated that few consumers exceeded the transaction limit.
+Similarly, few consumers complaints about financial institutions related to Reg D, indeed only .5% of deposit related complaints involved Reg D.